 The members of the supply chain have different options for action.
 The starting point is whether they wish to acquire rights from the GRV in addition to their rights at the pension fund in order, for example, to replenish waiting periods there.

 1. No application.
 The general insurance obligation in the GRV means that the employer automatically pays a contribution of 15 % of the income to the GRV.
 The employee currently bears a contribution of 3.6 % (GRV contribution rate 2022: 18.6 %) and thus acquires rights under the GRV.
 In addition, the employee, as a member, must pay the minimum contribution to the pension scheme.

 2. Request for a de minimis exemption request from the employer.
 If, on application to the employer, the employee waives the obligation to take out insurance because it is de minimis, the employer’s contribution of 15 % is also paid to the GRV.
 The employee’s own contribution to the GRV is lost in this case, but the mini-job worker’s remuneration is taken into account only on a pro rata basis when establishing GRV rights.
 The member pays the regular minimum contribution to his/her pension fund.

 3. Request for exemption from the statutory pension insurance scheme in favour of the pension fund.
 The Member shall be released in accordance with Section 6 (1).
-P. 1 SGB VI in favour of the utility company of the obligation to take out insurance under the GRV, the employer pays the flat-rate contribution of 15 % directly to SAEV.
-The employee will then have to bear only the difference in the minimum contribution.
+P. 1 SGB VI in favour of the utility company of the obligation to take out insurance under the GRV, the employer pays the full contribution directly to the SAEV.
+The employee may then have to pay the difference to the minimum contribution.